A universal framework for learning the elliptical mixture model: Experimental results

 \subsection{Toy examples}

-Before comprehensively evaluating our method, we first provide two illustrations on the basis of flower-shaped data with 4 clusters ($N = 10,000$) (shown in Fig. \ref{toypre}-(a)), to illustrate the flexibility of the EMMs via our method: (i) Adding 100$\%$ uniform noise (i.e., $10,000$ noisy samples), as shown in Fig. \ref{toypre}-(b); (ii) Replacing two clusters by the Cauchy samples with the same mean and covariance matrices, as shown in Fig. \ref{toypre}-(c).
+Before comprehensively evaluating our method, we first provide some intuition behind its performance based on flower-shaped data with 4 clusters ($N = 10,000$) (shown in Fig. \ref{toypre}-(a)).
+The flexibility of the EMMs via our method is illustrated by: (i) adding 100$\%$ uniform noise (i.e., $10,000$ noisy samples), as shown in Fig. \ref{toypre}-(b); (ii) replacing two clusters by the Cauchy samples with the same mean and covariance matrices, as shown in Fig. \ref{toypre}-(c).
 The five distributions that were chosen as components in EMMs are shown in Fig. \ref{toypre}-(d).

 The optimised EMMs are shown in Fig. \ref{toyfinalresult}.
 From this figure, we find that the GMM is inferior in modelling noisy or unbalanced data.
 This is mainly due to its lack of robustness, and thus similar results can be found in another non-robust EMM, i.e., the GG1.5.
-In contrast, for a robust EMM, such as the Cauchy and the Laplace, the desirable estimations are ensured in both cases.
+In contrast, for a robust EMM, such as the Cauchy and the Laplace, the desirable level of estimation is ensured in both cases.
 Therefore, a universal solver is crucial as it enables flexible EMMs can be well optimised for different types of data.

-We further plot the iteration numbers against the average cost difference of our, IRA and RMO methods when optimising the two cases in Fig. \ref{noisyite} and \ref{mixite}.
-Note that for the need of illustrations \cite{hosseini2015matrix}, the cost difference is defined by the absolute difference between the cost of each iteration and the relatively ``optimal'' cost, which was obtained by choosing the lowest value among the final costs of the three methods.
-From the two figures, it is obvious that the proposed method converges with the least number of iterations.
-Moreover, although one iteration of our method takes longer time than that of the IRA method due to the line search within our method, the overall computational time of our method is comparable to that of the IRA method.
+We further plot the iteration numbers against the average cost difference of Our, IRA and RMO methods when optimising the two cases in Fig. \ref{noisyite} and \ref{mixite}.
+Note that for the purpose of illustrations \cite{hosseini2015matrix}, the cost difference is defined by the absolute difference between the cost of each iteration and the relatively ``optimal'' cost, which was obtained by choosing the lowest value among the final costs of the three methods.
+From the two figures, the IRA achieved a monotonic convergence, because it consistently increases the lower bound of the log-likelihood; our method, although occasionally fluctuating at the late stage of convergence, such as for the Cauchy distribution in Fig. \ref{mixite}, consistently achieved the lowest cost among all EMMs and converged with the least number of iterations.
+A further cautious choice of optimisers as well as line search methods can probably achieve a monotonic convergence.
+Moreover, although one iteration of our method takes longer time than that of the IRA method due to the line search, the overall computational time of our method is comparable to that of the IRA method.
 As shown in the next section, our method even performs much faster in terms of computational time than the IRA for higher dimensions and larger numbers of clusters ($M>2$ and $K>4$).